Poland

 Under the AES/ECS2 PLUS, the exporters will have to use the standard procedure (or the simplified declaration) for the export of goods, which means that they will have to submit an electronic declaration to the customs authorities before the goods leave the European Union, and to present the goods and the declaration to the customs authorities at the customs office of exit.

-Another of the most important novelties already introduced in January 2024 in the field of EU’s customs regulations is the Carbon Border Adjustment Mechanism (CBAM).
+Another of the most important regulations the field of EU’s customs regulations is the Carbon Border Adjustment Mechanism (CBAM).
 The regulation is aimed at equating the situation of producers manufacturing goods in the European Union (where restrictions on reducing greenhouse gas emissions are already in force) with producers transferring production to third countries in order to reduce their costs.

-In fact, the year 2024 is only the beginning of the transitional period that will last until the end of 2025.
-During this period, importers of the abovementioned goods are required to report gas emissions embedded in their imports, thus it only applies to direct emissions and no payment is required.
+During the transitional period importers of the listed goods (cement, iron and steel, aluminium, fertilisers, and electricity) were required to report gas emissions embedded in their imports, thus it only applies to direct emissions and no payment is required.

-Once the full system is operational as of 1 January 2026, the importers will be compelled to purchase certificates at a cost equal to the carbon price that would be requested for the goods manufactured under the EU's carbon pricing rules.
+Starting from the 2026, as the full system becomes operational, the importers will are compelled to purchase certificates at a cost equal to the carbon price that would be requested for the goods manufactured under the EU's carbon pricing rules.
 This will effectively correspond to additional duties collected at the EU border upon import.

 Excise duties